Paullllllllllllllllll/AutoExcerpter/README.md

 4. **Find outputs** in your configured output directory:
    - `.txt` files contain full transcriptions
    - `.docx` files contain formatted summaries (if enabled)
+   - Enable `input_paths_is_output_path` to drop each item's outputs next to the original input when running in interactive mode

 ## CLI Mode and Interactive Mode